Coffee-IT-Development/BottomSheet-Android-Component/README.md

 # ⚠️ License

-Android Aroma BottomSheet is licensed under the terms of the [MIT Open Source license](https://github.com/Coffee-IT-Development/BottomSheet-Android-Component/blob/main/LICENSE).
+The Android Aroma BottomSheet package is licensed under the terms of the [MIT Open Source license, combined with the Commons Clause licence](LICENSE).